BALZAN PROJECT PEOPLE

 Simon Kenema is a Papua New Guinean anthropologist.
 He obtained his Master of Research (MRes) qualification in 2009 followed by a PhD in Social Anthropology from the University of St Andrews in 2015.
 His academic and research interests, broadly includes natural resource extraction, political conflict, and politics of landownership in the context of natural resource development.
 He has over 15 years of practical work and academic research experience in natural resource development in PNG.
 In addition, Simon has undertaken various consulting roles.
 Examples of his consulting experience include working as an independent consultant for the United Nations Population Fund (PNG Office) and the University of Queensland’s Centre for Social Responsibility in Mining.
 His most recent employment involved working as a Research Fellow on a Griffith University led research project on small-scale mining in Bougainville.
 He has experience in working on collaborative research projects with various academic institutions.

-Currently Simon is employed as a Balzan Postdoctoral Research Fellow at the Centre for Pacific Studies at the University of St Andrews.
+Currently Simon is employed as an Honorary Balzan Postdoctoral Research Fellow at the Centre for Pacific Studies at the University of St Andrews.
 Under the Balzan fellowship his research seeks to bring a temporal dimension to the understanding of the Bougainville Crisis by investigating the models of temporal order that people use in their everyday political sense-making processes in times of crisis.

 Dr Priscila Santos da Costa